CAMPUS Mentoring Program

 Jacqueline Mason, IT Leader, IT Service Management Expert

 Jacqueline Mason is a seasoned technology professional with over 25 years (of) experience in the financial industry.
 Currently, Jacqueline is a Vice President at Morgan Stanley in Enterprise Technology Services, End User Technology division.
 In her role, Jacqueline is responsible for driving the strategic agendas of End User Technology and Operations, with a focus on transitioning and adopting Agile methodologies to deliver products and services on a global scale.
 As such Jacqueline partners with all areas of the organization to support the division initiatives, and ultimately is a key contributor in delivering the end-state operating model for EUT.
 In addition, Jacqueline is committed to giving back and serves as a mentor, supporting and advocating for the development and advancement of employees, as well as youths in her community and high school students in underserved communities.
 Prior to joining Morgan Stanley, she worked at Citi as Senior Vice President in various global roles in Infrastructure Technology, Salomon Smith Barney, and Salomon Brothers.
-Jacqueline is a graduate of NYIT, holds a degree in Computer Science.
-She is a member of the Standing Committee of the Long Island Diocese of the Episcopal Church; she resides on Long Island with her husband and 2 daughters.
+Jacqueline is a graduate of New York Tech, holds a degree in Computer Science.
+She is a member of the Standing Committee of the Long Island Diocese of the Episcopal Church; she resides on Long Island with her husband and two daughters.